-The extensive suite of moraines in the Itkillik River area, central Brooks Range, serves as the reference locality for late Pleistocene glaciations of the Brooks Range (Fig. 2; Hamilton, 1986a).
-Moraines are subdivided into the Itkillik I (older) and Itkillik II (younger) advances (Hamilton and Porter, 1975; Fig. 3).
-Glaciers expanded up to 40 km north of the northern range front during the Itkillik I phase, and up to 25 km north of the range front during the Itkillik II phase (Hamilton, 1982).
+Figure 3 Correlation chart showing approximate ages and local nomenclature for glacial intervals in areas discussed in the text.
+The dating method that the age constraints are based on is listed the range front during the Itkillik II phase (Hamilton, 1982).
 Recent detailed mapping in the Itkillik River area resulted in further subdivision of the glacial deposits (Hamilton, 2003).
 The Itkillik I glaciation was subdivided into two phases based on differences in postglacial modification of moraines.
-We refer to the moraines deposited during the Itkillik I glaciation as the "penultimate" moraines.
+We refer to the moraines deposited during the Itkillik I glaciation as the 'penultimate' moraines.
 The Itkillik II (late Wisconsin) glaciation was also subdivided into two primary phases, including a maximum advance and a later readvance.
 Each of these phases of the Itkillik II glaciation is represented by two distinct moraines in the Itkillik River area (Hamilton, 2003).

-Two phases of the Itkillik I advance recognized in the central Brooks Range are older than non-finite 14C ages of 53 ka, and are believed to be younger than the last interglacial maximum (marine isotope stage (MIS) 5e; Hamilton, 1994).
+Two phases of the Itkillik I advance recognised in the central Brooks Range are older than non-finite 14C ages of 53 ka, and are believed to be younger than the last interglacial maximum (marine isotope stage (MIS) 5e; Hamilton, 1994).
 In the Noatak basin of the western Brooks Range, two separate advances are younger than the 140 ka Old Crow tephra and older than 36-34 ka (Hamilton, 2001).
 There are no published luminescence or cosmogenic exposure ages on Itkillik I (penultimate) drift in the Brooks Range.

 The subsequent Itkillik II glaciation in the Brooks Range (Fig. 2) is bracketed in both the central (Hamilton, 1982) and western Brooks Range (Hamilton, 2001) between 30 and 13 ka.
 Numerous 14C ages have been reported from Itkillik II outwash in the Koyakuk River area on the south side of the range (Hamilton, 1982).
 The outwash has been correlated with moraines upvalley and thereby has been used to infer the timing and position of glacier fluctuations in the central Brooks Range.
 The maximum Itkillik II glaciation occurred between about 27 and 25 ka, and was followed by an advance almost as extensive as the first after 23 ka.
-Alluviation of outwash streams seems to have ceased 15 ka (Hamilton, 1982).
-In the north-central Brooks Range, where a detailed sequence of Itkillik I and II moraines has been mapped in the Itkillik River area (Fig. 2A), a readvance at the northern range front led to rapid alluviation of a landside-dammed valley from 15.1 to 13.3 ka (Hamilton, 2003).
-The broad troughs between the range front and the cirgues contain a suite of end moraines, but they have yet to be dated.

-The outer two ridges of a prominent nested-moraine sequence in the Jago River valley, northeastern Brooks Range (Fig. 2B) have been correlated with the Itkillik II glaciation, and have been dated with 10Be on moraine boulders (Balascio et al., 2005a).
-The Itkillik II terminal moraine in the Jago River valley, which projects 12 km to the north of the range front, stabilized between 27 and 23.7 ± 3.0 ka.
-A prominent end moraine 8 km upvalley from the range front, which was deposited at the mouth of a tributary valley that contains the Hubly Glacier, stabilized between 22 and 19.4 ± 2.8 ka (Balascio et al., 2005a).
+Alluviation of outwash streams seems to have ceased by 15 ka (Hamilton, 1982).
+In the north-central Brooks Range, where a detailed sequence of Itkillik I and II moraines has been mapped in the Itkillik River area (Fig. 2(A)), a readvance at the northern range front led to rapid alluviation of a moraine-dammed valley from 15.1 to 13.3 ka (Hamilton, 2003).
+The broad troughs between the range front and the circues contain a suite of end moraines, but they have yet to be dated.
+The outer two ridges of a prominent nested-moraine sequence in the Jago River valley, northeastern Brooks Range (Fig. 2(B)) have been correlated with the Itkillik II glaciation, and have been dated with 10Be on moraine boulders (Balascio et al., 2005a).
+The Itkillik II terminal moraine in the Jago River valley, which projects 12 km to the north of the range front, stabilised between 27 and 23.7 ± 3.0 ka.
+A prominent end moraine 8 km upvalley from the range front, which was deposited at the mouth of a tributary valley that contains the Hubly Glacier, stabilised between 22 and 19.4 ± 2.8 ka (Balascio et al., 2005a).